-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Russ Heddleston, co-founder and CEO of DocSend in Q1 2021.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Russ Heddleston, co-founder and CEO of DocSend in Q1 2021.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcher or wherever you get your podcasts.

 Erasmus Elsner 0:06

 Welcome, everyone to this week’s episode of Sand Hill Road.
 This week’s guest is Russ Huddleston, who’s the co founder of doc cent.
 Russ, welcome to the show.
 Where does this podcast find you today?